1. Home

 Indigenous Scholarship at Georgetown

-Research and teaching on Indigenous epistemologies, sovereignty and culture is taught across departments and campuses at Georgetown, reflecting the multidisciplinary ways community members engage with Native concepts and peoples.
+Research and teaching on Indigenous epistemologies, sovereignty and culture are taught across departments and campuses at Georgetown, reflecting the multidisciplinary ways community members engage with Native concepts and peoples.

 A Testimonial